Treatment & Surgery

 iStent® Trabecular Micro-Bypass

 iStent® Trabecular Micro-Bypass is an innovative new surgery that is performed during cataract surgery on patients who have mild to moderate open-angle glaucoma.
 The world’s smallest medical device, the iStent® is similar to the stents that are used for heart attacks and strokes.
 It is placed in the drainage system to create a permanent opening.
 This will help improve the flow of fluid out of the eye which leads to lower eye pressure.
 Once the iStent® is implanted, it is so small in size that you will not be able to see or feel it.
 Always using the most advanced technology in glaucoma treatment, one of our ophthalmologists was the first in Chester County to perform this advanced surgery.
-The glaucoma specialists at Chester County Eye Care, Drs.
-Cristan Arena, and Gregory Oldham, utilize this new technology and can offer this to patients in conjunction with their cataract surgery for improved intraocular pressure control.
+The glaucoma specialists at Chester County Eye Care, Dr. Cristan Arena and Dr. Gregory Oldham, utilize this new technology and can offer this to patients in conjunction with their cataract surgery for improved intraocular pressure control.